-I am asked this question more often than all the other questions put together.
+I am asked this question more often than all the other questions combined.

 Most Elder titles are not worth much money.
-They might be old, and they might be hard to find, but this does not necessarily make them valuable.
+They might be old, they might be beautiful, and they might be hard to find, but this does not necessarily make them valuable.
 What matters most is the book’s condition.
-Most Elder titles, even if they’re in excellent shape, sell on Ebay for about $20.
-If the book still has its dust jacket, the value will increase.
+Most Elder titles, even if they’re in excellent shape, sell on Ebay for $20-40.
+If the book still has its dust jacket, probably a bit more.
+If the book came in a special gift box, probably more than that.
 If, on the other hand, the book is in poor condition, it might not sell at all.

 A few Elder titles are particularly well-known and desirable, such as: